 I hope you find this blog post helpful.
 Feel free to write in the comments with questions or feedback.
 Of course, if I've missed something, I'd love to hear about that as well.

-Herbalism is part of my art practice.
+My Herbalism shop is Social Practice.
 I am becoming the Healer, Wise Woman, Shaman, Witch.
 Don't worry, "Witch" refers to a word used in the middle ages to kill millions of Female Herbalists.
 These peasant women were organizing against wealthy landlords who claimed common land for their cattle and sheep.
 The landlords and church instituted a law that made it illegal for these women to heal their community because their knowledge didn't come from the church, it came from the landscape and their pre-christian pagan beliefs.
 The women were said to be dealing with the devil and were burned alive.
 Read Witches, Midwives and Nurses for an eye opener.

 Check out the rest of my website for some of my recent projects.